YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Qubit Operation

 \subsection{Qubit-Qubit coupling}

 Coupling of the YSR bond qubit to other qubits can be done via standard cQED techniques, since the bond qubit states couple to the circuit via CPR.
-As an example, bringing the transmon on resonance with the qubit, $\omega_{0}\approx\omega_{S}$, yields anti-crossings with splitting given by the matrix element in Eq.~(\ref{eq:MatrixElement}) shown in the supplemental material~\cite{SM}, thereby facilitating transmon-qubit superpositions and further superpositions between distant qubits~\cite{Pita-Vidal2023May, Pita-Vidal2023Jul}.
+As an example, bringing the transmon on resonance with the qubit, $f_{0}\approx f_{S}$, yields anti-crossings with splitting given by the matrix element $M_{DS,ex}\sim 1$~GHz (Eq.~(\ref{eq:MatrixElement})) shown in the supplemental material~\cite{SM}, placing us in the strong coupling regime and thereby facilitating transmon-qubit superpositions and further superpositions between distant qubits~\cite{Pita-Vidal2023May, Pita-Vidal2024May, Pita-Vidal2024MayV2}.